IRQs/viscon-workshop/README.md

 }
 ```

 You can edit the `example-order.json` file and change your order.
-Please note that the `name` value should not be changed.
+Please note that if you change the `name` to anything else than `Karl`, your order will be declined by the Payment Service.
 The `itemId` ranges from 1 to 10.
 Of course, you can also use Postman and call the Order Service from your host machine using the URL http://192.168.33.15:8080/order.

 ## Step 4: Service Discovery